somaraani/SoulCraft/README.md

-The sourcecode for the mod soulcraft yo
+The sourcecode for minecraft mod SoulCraft